openfisca/openfisca-web-api/README.md

 However, after a few years of existence, it appeared:
 * That versioning OpenFisca API and the Core module apart was difficult to maintain
 * That this API endpoints needed to be improved to match users experiences

+This final version (`8.2.0`) is known to be compatible with OpenFisca-Core `23.0.1` and OpenFisca-France `21.9.1`.

+This package will not be adapted to further versions of OpenFisca-Core.

 ## Introduction